Skip to main content

 “What are you doing?”
 Sehri gasped.
 “They will see you.”
 Tarabai glanced at the girl’s face at her words.
 Yes indeed, one of the protocols she had learnt first in the palace was not to show herself in front of anyone unless asked for.

 They were the invisible creatures living unnamed around the palace like maggots waiting to be removed.
-Their existence was that of embarrassment as if it was pretended that they never existed.
-It sometimes amused Tarabai how the men derived pleasure from women like her night after night and forgot them at daybreak almost like magic.
+Their existence was that of embarrassment, as if it were pretended that they never existed.
+It sometimes amused Tarabai how the men derived pleasure from women like her night after night and forgot them at daybreak, almost like magic.
 Tarabai shook her head at her thoughts.
 Perhaps Trishaan Dev was getting into her head.
 The Maharani and Adhiraja were never like that.
 Were they?
-It is true that ever since their relationship took a turn she had to wait longer than usual for his summons but wasn’t that natural?
+It is true that ever since their relationship took a turn, she had to wait longer than usual for his summons, but wasn’t that natural?

-To him, she was an enigma, a mystery waiting to unravel, a puzzle waiting to be solved as he savoured her.
+To him, she was an enigma, a mystery waiting to be unravelled, a puzzle waiting to be solved as he savoured her.
 To her, his touch was more than just a physical union.
 She had felt her soul connect to his.
 Tarabai tried to stop her thoughts as she muffled a cry, fearing she might be heard.
 Of course, she had the dream of raising his child, having someone to love and be loved back, unconditionally.
-Someone who was part him part her.
+Someone who was part of him, part of her.
 But what about Priyambada?
 Tarabai sat up on the bed and wiped away her tears.
-No, Priyambada didn’t deserve any of what happened to her, yet to Tarabai she was the luckiest girl in the world.
-Ishaan Dev loved her, in ways she had never imagined him capable of loving anyone.
+No, Priyambada didn’t deserve any of what happened to her, yet to Tarabai, she was the luckiest girl in the world.
+Ishaan Dev loved her in ways she had never imagined him capable of loving anyone.
 She was the mother of his child.
 Trishaan Dev’s words seemed to be whispered clearly in her ears.
 But think about your future!
 Do you want to end up like Nartaki Bai or be by his side forever?
-Tarabai placed her palms on her ears hoping the voices would stop.
+Tarabai placed her palms on her ears, hoping the voices would stop.
 Why was she even thinking about this?
 Why was she even sad?

 Towards You